Stove & Fireplace Inspections in Rhode Island

 Our stove and fireplace inspections are conducted methodically to cover all accessible parts of the system.
 Technicians typically start by examining the firebox, checking for damaged bricks or panels and assessing the damper’s operation.
 Following this, they inspect the flue liner using specialized lights or camera equipment when necessary, looking for cracks, gaps, or significant buildup.
 The exterior chimney structure is also assessed for stability, damaged masonry, and issues with the crown or cap.

-Furthermore, clearances to combustible materials around the stove or fireplace opening are verified against safety standards.
+We also confirm that nothing flammable sits too close to your stove or fireplace, double-checking it against established safety standards.
+This step is about keeping a watchful eye on the distances between the heat source and anything that could catch fire.
 For stove installations, the connections, venting components, and overall setup are reviewed.
 Throughout the process, our team documents their findings.
 As a result, you receive a clear report outlining the condition of your system and any observations or recommendations.
-These all-encompassing stove and fireplace inspections are designed to give you an accurate picture of your system’s safety and operational status.
+These in-depth stove and fireplace inspections are designed to give you an accurate picture of your system’s safety and operational status.

 Book Your Service with Ease